buwilliams/kata-node/README.md

 Source Code Overview
 ---

+- `src/dict.js` - The generated dictionary with a few helper methods
+- `src/generate.js` - Creates the dictionary
 - `src/index.js` - Command-line interface
-- `src/generate.js` - Creates the dictionary
-- `src/dict.js` - The generated dictionary with a few helper methods
-- `src/parser.js` - The main interface for parsing strings and files
+- `src/parse.js` - The main interface for parsing strings and files
 - `src/sample-data.js` - Easy access to the text format
+- `src/unparse.js` - Does the opposite of parse
+- `src/validate.js` - Uses a checksum to ensure valid numbers
 - `test/*` - TDD Unit Tests

 Codebase Features